rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 1. Create one or more CAPI infrastructure machine template resources.
 1. Create a Rancher `clusters.provisioning.cattle.io` resource that references the identity, infrastructure cluster and infrastructure machine template resources.

-After applying the `clusters.provisioning.cattle.io` resource, the cluster will appear in the Rancher Cluster Management list (click on **☰ > Cluster Management**), but the detailed view for this type of cluster is currently unavailable.
+After applying the `clusters.provisioning.cattle.io` resource, the cluster appears in the Rancher Cluster Management list (click on **☰ > Cluster Management**), however the detailed view for this type of cluster is currently unavailable.

 To view the progress of the provisioning process and troubleshoot, refer to the status of the various CAPI and Rancher provisioning resources in the local cluster:

-1. **☰**, then click on the icon for your local cluster.
+1. Click **☰**, then click on the icon for your local cluster.
 1. Use the dropdown menu at the top to filter for **All Namespaces**.
 1. From the sidebar, select **More Resources > Cluster Provisioning**.

-The logs for the infrastructure provider deployment (e.g. `capa-controller-manager`) will also show useful information.
+The logs for the infrastructure provider deployment (e.g. `capa-controller-manager`) also show useful information.

 ## Installing the infrastructure provider